 - Internal lens that detects drowsy or distracted driving behaviors such as yawning that alerts managers in real-time enabling quick action to mitigate risk.

 - Advanced data analysis system with more than 1 million unique miles of US roads analyzed and stored in an accessible database

 - Forward, side, and interior HD cameras that capture high-quality videos in real-time

 - Access to up to 100 hours of video playback for records and as evidence in the case of accidents in which there are legal consequences

 - 4G LTE / WiFi / BT connection within fleets, to send and receive data, view video and analyze risky behaviors

 - Single module installation system for quick and easy installation

-The future of transportation looks more promising than ever due to the exciting applications of AI in fleet management.
+The future of fleet management looks more promising than ever due to the exciting applications of AI in transportation.
 Unpredictable road conditions, operational costs, and driver retention problems could easily become obsolete as fleets move to AI-based systems.
 Every stakeholder stands to benefit a lot from the efficiency and reliability of this technology because of a reduction in costs, accidents, driver turnover, and other problems which could reflect on the pricing of fleet services.
 It could also ensure that other road users remain safe.

 Want to Learn More About